mar10/wunderbaum/docs/tutorial/tutorial_events.md

 # Event Handling

+!!! abstract "TL;DR"

     The interactive behavior of Wunderbaum is controlled by a set of event handlers.

-These are defined as properties of the tree object, and are called by the tree whenever a certain event occurs.
+Event handlers are callback functions that are passes as options of the tree object, and are called whenever a certain event occurs:

 ```js
 const tree = new mar10.Wunderbaum({